AI in Marketing: Tools, Strategies & Best Practices 2026

 - Product catalogs and price lists

-- Terms and conditions, cancellation policy and data protection information
+- Terms and conditions, withdrawal policies and data protection information

 - Company-specific vocabulary and industry jargon